-The dividend yield for both VOO and VTI can vary depending on market conditions, but they have historically been quite close to each other because both funds are heavily weighted toward large-cap stocks, which tend to have similar dividend policies.
+The dividend yield for both VOO and VTI can vary depending on market conditions.
+Still, they have historically been quite close to each other because both funds are heavily weighted toward large-cap stocks, which tend to have similar dividend policies.

-As mentioned earlier, VTI offers exposure to a much broader range of stocks compared to VOO.
+As mentioned earlier, VTI offers exposure to a much broader range of stocks than VOO.
 It includes large-cap, mid-cap, and small-cap stocks.
-So, if your goal is to have maximum diversification within the US equities market, VTI might be a better choice.
+So, VTI might be a better choice if your goal is maximum diversification within the U.S. equities market.

-However, it’s important to understand that the S&P 500 index (tracked by VOO) covers approximately 80% of the market capitalization of the US stock market.
-This means that even though VOO holds fewer stocks, it still represents a large portion of the US economy.
+However, it’s important to understand that the S&P 500 index (tracked by VOO) covers approximately 80% of the market capitalization of the U.S. stock market.
+Although VOO holds fewer stocks, it still represents much of the U.S. economy.

-VOO tracks the S&P 500 index, which is composed of 500 of the largest companies in the United States.
+VOO tracks the S&P 500 index, which comprises 500 of the largest companies in the United States.
 While this does provide a good amount of diversification among large-cap stocks, it does not include mid-cap or small-cap stocks.

 On the other hand, VTI tracks the CRSP US Total Market Index, which includes essentially all publicly traded U.S. stocks.
-This index includes large-cap stocks, but also includes mid-cap and small-cap stocks. and includes more than 3,000 different stocks.
+This index contains large-cap stocks but also provides mid-cap and small-cap stocks.
+And includes more than 3,000 different stocks.

 While both can be part of a well-diversified portfolio, an investment in VTI would offer more diversification because of its broader market coverage.
 It’s also worth noting that because there is significant overlap in the stocks they cover, the performance of VOO and VTI tends to be fairly similar over time.
 However, in certain market conditions, one may outperform the other.

-Remember, diversification does not ensure a profit or protect against a loss, it’s a strategy used to spread risk.
-Always consider your own investment goals, risk tolerance, and time horizon when choosing your investments.
+Remember, diversification does not ensure a profit or protect against a loss; it’s a strategy used to spread risk.
+When choosing your investments, consider your investment goals, risk tolerance, and time horizon.

 Conclusion: VOO or VTI?

-Deciding between VOO and VTI depends on your individual investment strategy and risk tolerance.
+Choosing between VOO and VTI depends on your investment strategy and risk tolerance.
 If you’re interested in casting a wider net with exposure to the entire U.S. stock market, including small and mid-cap companies, then VTI might be your best choice.

-If you prefer sticking to the large-cap universe and believe in the power of the 500 largest U.S. companies, then VOO could be the better option for you.
+If you prefer sticking to the large-cap universe and believe in the power of the 500 largest U.S. companies, VOO could be your better option.

-Both ETFs have a solid track record, low expense ratios, and offer diversified exposure to U.S. stocks.
+Both ETFs have a solid track record, low expense ratios and offer diversified exposure to U.S. stocks.
 Remember, no one-size-fits-all in investing.
-Consider your financial goals, risk tolerance, and investment horizon before making a decision.
+Consider your financial goals, risk tolerance, and investment horizon before deciding.